Why Inference in Large Models Becomes Decomposable After Training: Inference-System Reorganization

-corresponds to simultaneously reordering the rows $s_1,\dots,s_n$ of $W$ into positions $1,\dots,n$ and reordering the columns in the same manner.
-This operation matches the familiar permutation format in linear algebra.
-However, here permutations replace permutation matrices: $P$ and $P^{\top}$ act as permutation operators on $W$, rather than participating in algebraic multiplication as linear operators.
+corresponds to reordering the rows of $W$ from positions $s_1,\dots,s_n$ to $1,\dots,n$ while simultaneously reordering the columns from $s_1,\dots,s_n$ to $1,\dots,n$.
+This operation format is consistent with the permutation representation used in linear algebraic matrix operations.
+However, here permutations replace permutation matrices, and the relation between $P,P^T$ and $W$ is not matrix multiplication but rather the application of permutation operators $P,P^T$ to the object $W$.

 Similarly,